 We will collect you in style from your Cruise Ship.
 When you leave the Ship, turn to the right, and your guide will be waiting for you near the pedestrian exit gate.
-We begin at 8am, or if the Ship arrives later, please leave the ship immediately to meet your guide!
+We collect passengers from the cruise ship at 07:30 for departure @ 08:00.
+Where your ship docks later than 07:30 the tour will begin 30 minutes after disembarkation commences.
 We like to get ahead of the crowd and avoid the queues in Blarney!

 Our first stop of the day is Blarney.
 Visit the most famous Castle in all of Ireland!!
 Lie back and kiss the magical Blarney Stone and get the gift of the gab!
 Your admission is included saving you 12 euro.
 WE ARE HAPPY TO INCLUDE ADMISSION TO BLARNEY CASTLE: others will make you join a queue and pay at the gate!
 You will also have time to visit the world famous Blarney Woolen Mills.
 Famed as the largest Irish Store in the world, many take advantage of its tax free shopping offers on quality Irish products.

 We take a panoramic drive through Cork City.
 We view the highlights of this fine City such as the River Lee, St Finbarre's Cathedral, Shandon Bells, English Market and Grand Parade.
 Cork was recently considered by the Lonely Planet one of the 10 must see cities in the world.
 Some of its famous sons include Henry Ford, Michael Collins and of course world famous footballer Roy Keane.